 The Environment Grants support groups that benefit the environment and community through projects focused on:

 - Environmental improvement

 - Awareness-raising and the promotion of sustainable living as a way of life.

 Applicants are encouraged to address issues such as climate change, sustainable transport, water sensitive urban design, biodiversity, and recycling and reuse.

-All applications should aim to provide community benefits for the residents of the Inner West Council (IWC) area.
+All applications should aim to provide community benefits for the residents of the Inner West Council area.
 This includes the suburbs of Annandale, Ashfield, Balmain (including Balmain East), Birchgrove, Dobroyd Point, Dulwich Hill, Enmore, Haberfield, Leichhardt, Lewisham, Lilyfield, Marrickville, South Marrickville, Petersham, Rozelle, Stanmore, St Peters, Summer Hill, Sydenham, Tempe.
-IWC also includes parts of Ashbury, Camperdown, Croydon, Croydon Park, Hurlstone Park and Newtown.
+Inner West Council also includes parts of Ashbury, Camperdown, Croydon, Croydon Park, Hurlstone Park and Newtown.

 Environment Grants of up to $7,500 are available annually, with small grants of up to $500 available quarterly.